Chopper1337/XeniaUpdater/README.md

 This code is not written in the most efficient way, it is probably possible to divide this into a few methods which are applicable to both Xenia Master and Xenia Canary, giving the opportunity to reuse code.

-# Note for "Testing" release
+# Note for "Debug" release

-There is no guarantee of stability with the testing release.
+There is no guarantee of stability with the debug release.

 If you run into any issues, message me on Discord **[IRB] Chopper#4291**.
 Try provide as much info as possible, screenshot of when the issue occurred and a screenshot of the directory the updater was in and so on.